Karenvn/data_note/README.md

 - the supplied accession must survive the normal taxon id and excluded-name filtering
 - assembly override flags and their environment-variable equivalents only work when the input resolves to exactly one BioProject, not a batch list

+In other words, the CLI flags and environment variables do not bypass the normal candidate filter.
+They let you choose explicitly from the assemblies that still count as relevant for that BioProject after taxon-id and excluded-name filtering.

+If the assembly of interest is excluded by the taxon-id check, that is a different class of problem.
+In those cases, the code currently needs a manual code-level override in `data_note/taxonomy_mapper.py`, either by:

+- extending `TAX_ID_MAPPINGS` so the relevant merged or replacement taxon ids are treated as allowed for that BioProject or species
+- adding an `ASSEMBLY_OVERRIDES` entry for a specific BioProject when the desired assembly pair is mislabelled and should be forced explicitly

+Those code-level overrides are intended for exceptional cases such as taxon mergers, outdated umbrella-project taxon ids, or assemblies submitted under the wrong organism taxon id.

 ### Automatic intro text